yezixbei/WeeWaze/README.md

 The economic cost of traffic congestion exceeds $500 billion a year and is projected to get worse over time as more people move into cities.
 Having access to fine-grained historical traffic patterns is useful for data analysts who wants to visualize the data and data scientists running traffic prediction algorithms.

 WeeWaze is a project I built while I was a data engineering fellow at Insight Data Science.
 The purpose of WeeWaze is to translate approximately 87GB of GPS logs from SFMTA into a format that can be used to dynamically generate historical traffic patterns in San Francisco given an arbitary time range.
 I built a scalable pipeline that supports ad hoc queries, a single page application that interacts with the user, and a REST API that interfaces with the entire dataset post transformation.
-Take a look at the API [here](https://github.com/yezixbei/WeeWaze/tree/master/app_api).
-See a demo of the website here:  [http://bit.ly/WeeWaze](http://bit.ly/WeeWaze).
+Take a look at the API inside [root/app_public](https://github.com/yezixbei/WeeWaze/tree/master/app_api).
+See a demo of the live website on heroku:  [http://bit.ly/WeeWaze](http://bit.ly/WeeWaze).

 ![weewaze_front_page](app_public/src/assets/pics/weewaze_front_page.png)